Auraqule/Ozone_Nft_Market/README.md

 ## This is an NFT marketplace WEB 3.0 project

+## Description
+- An NFT Marketplace where users can MINT, LIST, BUY AND SELL NFTS | DIGITAL ARTS

 ## Technology Stack & Tools 😊

 - Solidity (Writing Smart Contract)